-Second, we examine the potential legacy of differences in social and economic policies, regulations, laws, and institutions between the French and US occupation zone between 1945 and 1949 (other than the differences in dealing with the refugees).
-While France, the UK, and the US cooperated in many policy areas in post-WWII Germany, there were also differences.
-According to historical accounts, the main difference regarded the dismantling of industry structures agreed upon by the Allied forces (Pünder, 1966).
-While the UK and US reduced dismantling in 1948, the French zone adhered to the plan until 1949.
-Based on newly digitized lists of dismantled establishments, we confirm that there was less dismantling on the US side of the border in South-West Germany.
-However, when we control for industry dismantling at the municipality level, we find that differences in industry dismantling cannot explain today's differences across the 1945-1949 border.
+Fourth, we examine the potential legacy of differences in social and economic policies, regulations, laws, and institutions between the French and US occupation zones between 1945 and 1949.
+France, the UK, and the US cooperated in many policy areas in post-WWII Germany.
+For instance, they had identical tax policies from the outset (Franzen, 1994).1 According to historical accounts, the main policy difference regarded the dismantling of industry structures agreed upon by the Allied forces (Pünder, 1966).
+We use newly digitized lists of dismantled establishments to examine the role of industry dismantling at the municipality level.
+We find no empirical evidence that industry dismantling can explain today's differences across the 1945-49 border.